manroygood/roy-goodman/content/courses/math222/matlabAssignments/SIR_computation.md

 ## Part 2

 Phase portraits (or phase diagrams) provide a powerful tool to visualize the dynamics of ODE systems.
-You have been given the option of [three easy-to-use programs](../../matlabinformation) that make drawing  phase portraits very simple.
+You have been given the option of [two easy-to-use programs](../../matlabinformation) that make drawing  phase portraits very simple.
 In this section, use whichever of these you find convenient.

 Notice that the basic SIR model can be reduced to a two-dimensional system, because the variable $R(t)$ for recovered individuals does not appear in the evolution equations fir the other two variables.
 The reduced $(S,I)$ system is thus the following:
 $$